sourcegraph/deploy-sourcegraph-aws/README.md

+# 🚨 Deprecation Notice 🚨

+This repository is no longer a supported Sourcegraph deployment method.
+If you'd like to deploy Sourcegraph, please see our [Deployment Documentation](https://sourcegraph.com/docs/admin/deploy) to learn about our supported deployment methods.

+---

 # Deploying Sourcegraph on EC2

 This Terraform plan deploys Sourcegraph to an EC2 instance with SSL using a self-signed certificate.